Public Impact Award

 NOTE: Nominees may be contacted to answer additional questions following your nomination.

-• With the award criteria in mind, please explain why this researcher deserves to be nominated for the Public Impact Award.
-(250 words)
+1. With the award criteria in mind, please explain why this researcher deserves to be nominated for the Public Impact Award.

-• Provide any additional information about the Nominee and their achievements that should be considered with respect to the award.
-(250 words)
+Provide any additional information about the Nominee and their achievements that should be considered by the selection committee.

 Public Impact Award Spotlight – Dr. Gabriela Ilie